INSTRUMENT PLUGINS / EFFECT PLUGINS / CHANNEL SETTINGS

 - Invalidate plugin editor - Sends the plugin's 'idle' message.
 When FL Studio receives the idle message the plugin GUI can be refreshed.
 Try de-selecting this setting if the plugin has graphical display glitches.

-- Don't allow stealing keyboard focus - Prevents the plugin from stealing keyboard input from other plugins when the interface is selected with the mouse.
+- Keep focus - Prevent the plugin from stealing keyboard input.
 NOTE: This won't always work.
 In particular bridged plugins always steal keyboard focus if focussed.